 Didanosine is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 2 weeks of age and older.
-Didanosine is always used in combination with other anti-HIV medicines.
+Didanosine is always used in combination with other HIV medicines.

 Before taking didanosine, tell your health care provider:

-Didanosine comes in capsule form for use in adults and children 6 years of age or older who can safely swallow capsules and weigh at least 20 kg.
+Didanosine comes in capsule form for use in adults and children 6 years of age or older who can safely swallow capsules and weigh at least 44 lb (20 kg).
 The capsules come in 4 strengths, all under the brand name Videx EC:

 Take didanosine according to your health care provider's instructions.

-Both didanosine capsules and didanosine powder should be taken on an empty stomach.
+Both didanosine capsules and didanosine oral solution should be taken on an empty stomach.
 Do not take didanosine with food.
 Take didanosine oral solution at least 30 minutes before or 2 hours after you eat.
-Swallow the didanosine capsule whole; do not open it.
+Swallow the didanosine capsule whole; do not break, crush, dissolve, or chew it.

-Always take didanosine in combination with other anti-HIV medicines.
+Always take didanosine in combination with other HIV medicines.

-If you take too much didanosine, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much didanosine, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

-Didanosine can cause serious, life-threatening side effects that can be life threatening.
-These include pancreatitis (inflammation of the pancreas), lactic acidosis (buildup of acid in the blood), and liver problems.
-(See the WARNING above.)
+Some side effects of didanosine can be serious.
+Serious side effects of didanosine include swelling of the pancreas (pancreatitis), a buildup of lactic acid in the blood (lactic acidosis), and liver problems.
+(See the WARNING box above.)

 Other possible side effects of didanosine include: